dariomx/urank/README.md

 and this additional O(k) time service:

 3. Return the current top-k products (descending order per ranking).

+As you might expect, these nice time complexities come at the cost of using extra memory; O(n) more memory to be more precise.

 The assumption is that the total number of items to be tracked, is something we can keep in a single computer memory.
 We also assume that user of this utility,